andTEJAsan/FPGA-Matrix-Multiplier/readme.md

 3.Connect your basys3 board and load the bit file on it.
 To see the (i,j)th entry of the answer input the index 128*j + i on the board in hexadecimal format

 4. See the report for more details

+5. In Brief, we implemented an FSM which schedules the computations with time